Search

 Low Income

-Cash-grant program for families with low incomes experiencing household emergencies such as eviction, utility shut-offs, or other expenses.
-Families can receive assistance once every 12 months.
+Cash-grant program for adults with low incomes experiencing a household emergency.
+Adults can receive assistance once every 12 months.
 The assistance received must resolve the crisis.
-Families must use their own money first.
+Adults must use their own money first.
 The amount of assistance provided might not cover the entire emergency, but it can help.
+Emergency general assistance provides short-term, one-time assistance for households in a financial crisis because of a threat of utility shut-off, eviction, or foreclosure.

 Heating Fuel Payment Assistance